jakeeilbeck/ComposeCocktails/README.md

 There are 3 screens:
 * Home - Displays a carousel of 10 random cocktails, and allows searching cocktail by name or ingredient
-* Favourites - List any cocktails favourited by the user
+* Favourites - Lists all cocktails favourited by the user
 * Create - Allows the user to create their own cocktail